NUSSeafarers/NUSSeafarers.github.io/README.md

   - `subtitle` (optional): subtitle of the blog post.
   - `author`: author (or source) of the blog post.
   - `date`: date when the blog post was published in `YYYY-MM-DD` format.
+  - `toc` (optional): if set to true, a table of content will be automatically generated.
   - `hero_height`(optional): height of the [bulma hero](https://www.csrhymes.com/bulma-clean-theme/docs/pages/hero/).
 Recommended to set to `small` if `hero_image` is not set.
   - `hero_image` (optional): image to be put on the top of the page as the background of the title.
 Can be dimmed by adding another line `hero_darken: true`.
   - `source_link` (optional): link to the related websites.